David Simão

-David Martins Simão (born 15 May 1990) is a Portuguese professional footballer who plays as a midfielder for Primeira Liga club Arouca.
+David Martins Simão (born 15 May 1990) is a Portuguese professional footballer who plays as a midfielder.

+Over 14 seasons, he achieved Primeira Liga totals of 311 games and 20 goals, including eight over two spells at Arouca.
+He also played top-flight football in Bulgaria, Belgium, Greece and Israel, winning the 2019–20 Israel State Cup with Hapoel Be'er Sheva.

 Club career

-Born in Versailles, Yvelines, France, Simão played most of his youth career at S.L.
+Born in Versailles, Yvelines, France, Simão spent most of his youth career at S.L.
 Benfica, having arrived at the age of 10 from Grupo Instrução Musical Desportiva Abóboda.
 On 19 January 2008, he was called to the first team for a Taça de Portugal tie against C.D.
 Feirense, courtesy of manager José Antonio Camacho, and was also picked for both UEFA Cup round-of-16 matches against Getafe CF, not being used however in any of the three fixtures.

 Simão made his professional debut with C.D.
 Fátima, on loan, his first appearance being against C.D.
 Santa Clara in the 2009–10 season opener in the Segunda Liga, a 1–0 away loss.
 On 26 September 2009, he scored his first goal for the side, in a 1–1 away draw to Gil Vicente FC.

 On 17 June 2010, Simão moved to F.C.
 Paços de Ferreira, still on loan.
 He made his Primeira Liga debut on 14 August in a 1–0 home win over Sporting CP, and only missed five league games (19 starts, 2,051 minutes of action) during the campaign as the team finished in seventh position.

 Simão returned to Benfica for 2011–12 but, deemed surplus to requirements by manager Jorge Jesus, he moved to fellow top-tier Académica de Coimbra again on loan, on 17 January 2012.
 He scored his first goal for his new club on 26 March, netting from 40 yards in a 2–1 defeat at S.C.
 Braga.
+On 20 May, he played 69 minutes of a 1–0 victory against Sporting in the final of the Portuguese Cup, their first title in the competition in 73 years.